Having the best employees provides the best service to the community. Under general supervision performs a variety of skilled tasks related to the

 Electronics engineering technicians identify and resolve equipment malfunctions and then work with manufacturers to get replacement parts.
 They also calibrate and perform preventative maintenance on equipment and systems.

 These technicians often need to read blueprints, schematic drawings, and engineering instructions for assembling electronic units.
 They also write reports and record data on testing techniques, laboratory equipment, and specifications.

-Electrical and electronics engineering technicians held about 139,400 jobs in 2014.
-The industries that employed the most electrical and electronics engineering technicians were as follows:
+Electrical and electronics engineering technicians hold about 139,400 jobs.
+The industries that employ the most electrical and electronics engineering technicians are as follows:

 |Computer and electronic product manufacturing||27%|

 Electrical and electronics engineering technicians work closely with electrical and electronics engineers.
 For this reason, teamwork is an important part of the job.
 They work in offices, laboratories, and factories because their job tasks involve both engineering theory and assembly-line production.

 Electrical and electronics engineering technicians may be exposed to hazards from equipment or toxic materials, but incidents are rare if proper procedures are followed.

 Electrical and electronics engineering technicians work schedules common to production workers in the industries in which they are employed.
 In the federal government, their schedules tend to follow a standard workweek.
 In manufacturing industries and laboratories, these technicians also most commonly work a standard workweek, except for particular periods when overtime might be required.

 Get the education you need: Find schools for Electrical and Electronics Engineering Technicians near you!